 When LGBTQ+ students feel good at school, their educational outcomes are significantly stronger (GLSEN, 2017).
 That’s why it’s important to find time for activities that do both, ones that prioritize your students’ mental health and encourage their academic success.
 When these activities help affirm and validate your students’ identities and experiences, even better.

 A movie watch party could fit the bill.
-There are literally hundreds of uplifting LGBTQ+ films out there that you could screen together with your students using an app like Netflix Party.
+There are hundreds of uplifting LGBTQ+ films out there that you could screen together with your students using an app like Netflix Party.
 If time is limited, you can ask your students to watch the film on their own or in a small group and come prepared to discuss the film during class time.
 This is also a great activity for a GSA.

 Keep your students informed.